cellgeometry/heteromotility/README.md

 [Inferring cell state by quantitative motility analysis reveals a dynamic state system and broken detailed balance](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005927)

 We also have videos of Heteromotility analysis in action in multiple cell types on our [lab website's Heteromotility page](https://cellgeometry.ucsf.edu/heteromotility).

+## Documentation

+For tutorials and complete API documentation, please see [Heteromotility on Read the Docs](https://heteromotility.readthedocs.io/).

 ## Installation